What Is the Early Leadership Institute?

 Information for Local Associations

 Local associations benefit from participating in ELI.
 The program activates local associations to reach and engage new and early career educators, who thrive on collaboration, teams and social engagement.
+The program develops active, engaged members with the potential to step into leadership roles in the local association.
+ELI fellows have gone on to serve as association representatives, committee members and on executive boards.

 Making connections and making room for new and early career educators to participate will strengthen your local and build member engagement.